MPG Symposium: Psychiatry and Human Nature

-Professor Gareth Owen and the panelists will discuss his new book “Psychiatry and Human Nature”.
+Professor Gareth Owen and the panelists discussed his new book “Psychiatry and Human Nature” at this MPG symposium (7 May 2026).

 Psychiatry and Human Nature

-The aim of this symposium is to generate conceptual discussion about whether psychiatry needs the idea of human nature and, if so, how it should foster that connection.
+The aim of this symposium was to generate conceptual discussion about whether psychiatry needs the idea of human nature and, if so, how it might foster that connection.

 The concept of ‘human nature’ has become very unsettled in general intellectual life.
 Our era often self-identifies as a postmodern one, namely we reject any singular story or ‘grand narrative’ about who we are as human beings, leaving a multitude of perspectives.
 The postmodern view takes contested interpretations of ourselves to be our lot, negating the concept of any ‘nature’.
 However, our era also self-identifies as a biological one, meaning we accept an account of ourselves as a byproduct of evolutionary forces in which there is no essence or purpose that defines us other than those of the mechanisms of the natural world.
 These influential reflections on human nature may not be compatible, but they share the feature of being (sometimes intensely) sceptical about inherited notions of human nature.
 A question for psychiatry is how it can calibrate the normal and the pathological under the conditions of such unsettled views about human nature.